sunface/rust-by-practice/README.md

 	// query 10 nodes address from p2p network
 	addrs := dotray.QueryNodes(10)

-	// excute some actions with the nodes addresse fmt.Println("query nodes:", addrs)
+    // excute some actions with the nodes addresse,like downloads blockchain from these nodes
+    // all depends on yourself
+    fmt.Println("query nodes:", addrs)

     // send message to all the other nodes if *messaging {